Lafayette County, Missouri: Public libraries

+Colleges and universities

+Metropolitan Community College has the school districts in this county in its service area, but not its in-district taxation area.

 Politics

 Local

 The Republican Party mostly controls politics at the local level in Lafayette County.
-Republicans hold a little more than half of the elected positions in the county.
+Republicans hold all but three of the elected positions in the county.

 State

 Lafayette County is divided into two legislative districts in the Missouri House of Representatives, both of which are held by Republicans.